OpenSmock/Molecule/documentation/Tests.md

+# Tests
-To create quick tests for your components, you can create a package named [yourPackageName]-Examples or [yourPackageName]-Tests, then create an Object subclass named [yourPackageName]Examples,
+To create quick tests for your Components, you can create a package named [yourPackageName]-Examples or [yourPackageName]-Tests, then create an Object subclass named [yourPackageName]Examples,
 ```smalltalk
 Object subclass: #MolGPS-Examples
 	instanceVariableNames: ''